 String cheese comes with a date on the label.
 In most cases, it’s a sell-by or use-by date, but it’s not uncommon for it to have a best-by date.
 No matter which variety it is, you should know that generally, string cheese has a pretty long shelf life of at least a few months.
-So unlike buttermilk or half and half, that usually go bad soon after the date on the label, it can easily last for 2 or 3 weeks more in good quality.
-At least.
+Unlike buttermilk or half and half, that usually go bad soon after the date on the label, it can last for even 2 or 3 weeks more in good quality.

 Once you open the package, try to finish the cheese within around 7 days for best quality.
 Of course, if you keep good care of it, it will last longer.
-Of course, there’s no way of saying how long will it last exactly, as that depends on the storage conditions, the quality of the cheese, and its ingredients.
+Please note that there’s no way of saying how long will it last exactly.
+That depends on the storage conditions, the quality of the cheese, and its ingredients.